farhapartex/candidate-test-task/README.md

 ### What we asses in your code test:

+#### Backend
  - How well your chosen design the parser for scale
  - How easy the design and code is to understand
  - How well the design works if we would like to add more files in the future.
  - How well you understand how transactions should be interpreted without explicit instructions on what the file lists (as it will be in the real world.)
  - How Pythonic the code style is (not super important)

+#### Front-end
+- We're interested in seeing how you would choose to display the transaction information and how you choose to make it look good and readable to the user.
+- The chosen structure of the component, and potential sub components will be assessed.
+- Overall UI design thinking and skills is taken into consideration.

  Good luck!